 What is a Brochure?

-Brochures offer a flexibility that is unmatched by other print communications, like postcards or booklets.
+Brochures offer a flexibility that is unmatched by other print communications.

-What gives brochures their flexibility is the nearly unlimited number of interesting folds available.
-The two folds that people most commonly see are bifold and trifold.
-While these folds tend to be the go-to options, there are many other folds that are more complex.
-To name a few, there are the barrel fold, gatefold, accordion fold and right-angle fold.
-There are also folds that take advantage of asymmetrical panel sizes to create unique opening experiences.
+What gives brochures their flexibility is the nearly limitless number of interesting folds available.
+The two folds people most commonly see are bifold and trifold.
+While these folds tend to be the go-to options, there are many other more complex folds, such as the barrel fold, gatefold, accordion fold and right-angle fold.
+There also are folds that take advantage of asymmetrical panel sizes to create unique opening experiences.

 Feel free to contact Perfect to learn which folds are available as part of the professional brochure printing we perform.